MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ---
 title: How to use Markdown for writing Docs
-description: This article provides the basics and reference information for the Markdown language used for writing docs.microsoft.com articles. ms.date: 01/29/2019
+description: This article provides the basics and reference information for the Markdown language used for writing docs.microsoft.com articles. ms.date: 03/26/2019
 ---
 # How to use Markdown for writing Docs

 [Docs.microsoft.com](http://docs.microsoft.com) articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.
 Because of this, it has quickly become an industry standard.
+The docs site uses the [Markdig flavor](markdown-flavor) of Markdown.

 ## Markdown basics